Discover

 Free Application for Federal Student Aid (FAFSA)

-- Required for all federal aid, most state aid and even some institutional and external aid
+• Calculates financial aid eligibility and is required for all federal aid, most state aid and even some institutional and external aid.

-- The 2023-2024 FAFSA is available NOW and must be submitted every year.
-Complete yours on the Federal Student Aid website using 2021 tax information
+• The 2024-2025 FAFSA will be available in December 2023 and must be submitted every year.
+Complete yours on the Federal Student Aid website using 2022 tax information.

 Applying for State Aid